 Bangali’r Priyo – Aloo Peyaj Posto

-(Every Bengali’s Favorite – Aloo Peyaj Posto or Potato Stir Fried With Onions & Poppy Seeds)
+(Every Bengali’s Favorite – Aloo Peyaj Posto or Potato Stir-Fried With Onions & Poppy Seeds)

 If you call yourself a foodie, then you must have already started drooling over this picture of Aloo Peyaj Posto!
-This recipe is a slight twist to the traditional Bengali recipe of Aloo Posto which is basically stir fried potatoes with finely ground paste of Posto or Khus khus or Poppy Seeds.
-Often served with a slight dash of pungent Mustard Oil, it is one dish that is perfectly capable of driving any Bengali food lover into a gastronomic foodcoma.
+This recipe is a slight twist to the traditional Bengali recipe of Aloo Posto which is basically stir-fried potatoes with finely ground paste of Posto or Khus khus or Poppy Seeds.
+Often served with a slight dash of pungent Mustard Oil, it is one dish that is perfectly capable of driving any Bengali food lover into a gastronomic food coma.

-The hot and sweltering days of Indian summers are just around the corner and we are already stacking recipes that provide cooling effect to the body.
-As the mercury crosses 35C, spicy and rich dishes are promptly replaced by light and easily absorbed ones which allows the body to absorb nutrition easily.
+The hot and sweltering days of Indian summers are just around the corner and we are already stacking recipes that provide a cooling effect to the body.
+As the mercury crosses 35C, spicy and rich dishes are promptly replaced by light and easily absorbed ones which allow the body to absorb nutrition easily.

 Popular Indian Potato Recipes – Vegan + Gluten-Free